Last Updated on April 1, 2022 by Zwivel Team

 - It can be used to restore lost volume and reduce the appearance of dark circles under the eyes.

 - Results usually last for six to nine months.

 Hyaluronic acid is a substance that occurs naturally in the human body.
 It is commonly used in aesthetic treatments as an injectable dermal filler to temporarily add facial volume and combat signs of aging.
-Hyaluronic acid is injected under the eyes to plump up the under-eye area and create a more youthful appearance.
+Hyaluronic under-eye fillers are injected under the eyes to plump up the area and create a more youthful appearance.

 While dark circles under the eyes can sometimes be the result of fatigue, allergies and dehydration, they are most commonly caused by the natural aging process.
 As you get older, your body produces fewer new skin cells, which can make the skin under your eyes thinner.
 You also start to lose the fat and collagen that help keep your skin elastic.
 As a result, the blood vessels under your skin become more visible, which can lead to darkening around the eyes.

 Hyaluronic acid can be injected under the eyes to restore volume in the tear trough area.
 This essentially provides a layer between your blood vessels and your eyes, which helps reduce the appearance of dark circles.

 Hyaluronic acid can also be used—often in conjunction with other treatments such as laser resurfacing—to treat under eye wrinkles.
 As you age, your body’s production of collagen, fat and elastin starts to decrease, which can lead to wrinkles under your eyes as the surrounding skin loses its elasticity.
 Hyaluronic acid works by restoring volume under the eyes, temporarily reducing the appearance of fine lines and static wrinkles.